LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 [https://discord.gg/nAxna2DBk7](https://discord.gg/nAxna2DBk7)

-## Establishing The Character’s Lore.
+## What's next?
+Establishing The Character’s Lore.

 With these steps, we will establish the character alongside their backstory, traits, appearance and more!